yasserhous/PCAP-Analysis-with-Wireshark/README.md

 # **Wireshark Malware Traffic Analysis Lab**

 ## **Overview**
 This lab focuses on analyzing network traffic to identify indicators of infection on a Windows client using **Wireshark**.
 The analysis is based on a **packet capture (PCAP) file** provided by [Malware Traffic Analysis](https://malware-traffic-analysis.net).
-The exercise follows a real-world malware investigation scenario, where we will examine network traffic, extract relevant artifacts, and answer key incident response questions. **important** The answer sheet for this post infection analysis uses a different pcap than the one provided in the link above. hence we cannot use it to validate our answers.
+The exercise follows a real-world malware investigation scenario, where we will examine network traffic, extract relevant artifacts, and answer key incident response questions. **important The answer sheet for this post-infection analysis uses a different pcap than the one provided in the link above. hence we cannot use it to validate our answers.**

 The specific exercise being analyzed can be found here:
 [Malware Traffic Analysis Exercise - January 22, 2025](https://malware-traffic-analysis.net/2025/01/22/index.html).